ndronos/c-nomorph/is-Punk-Rock/README.md

 C has few pleasant shorthand expressions for arithmetic to modify a variable.
 We can shorten...
 Incrementing a variable by one is so common that there are two ways of doing it.
+Both x++ and ++x have the side effect of incrementing x, but   the evaluation of x++ replaces the expression with the preincrement   value of x, while the evaluation of ++x replaces the expression with the postinscrement value of x+1.

 (Klemens, 2015) C 101 pp. 354